Top

 Any interested person can seek to become a guardian, but appointed guardians are typically a spouse, adult child, or sibling of the incapacitated ward.
 In some situations, a professional guardian may be appointed.

-Duties and Responsibilities of a Guardian
+Key Responsibilities of a Guardian

 A guardian has the responsibility to take care of the ward, such as by making sure they have clean clothes to wear, proper food and nutrition, means of transportation, medical care, and somewhere to reside.
 However, they are not personally responsible for the payment of these needs, as the ward’s assets should cover these costs and fees.
 If the ward’s assets are insufficient, though, the guardian should be prepared to cover some of the costs.